Void-Labs-Development/Discord-Bridge/docs/SettingUpWebhook.md

 <img src="../WebhookInfoPage.png" />

 All we care about here is clicking the "Copy Webhook URL" button.
-Since Discord Bridge can set the username and in the future the icon as well we don't need to change anything else here.
+Since Discord Bridge can set the username and the avatar as well we don't need to change anything else here.

 :::warning
 Make sure you don't share this URL as they too will be able to send any messages they want through the webhook which we don't want.